EE2dev/dataViz_meetup/covid-19/README.md

 - this dataset is updated regularly (augmented by new cases)

 #### landkreise_simplify200.geojson
 This file contains the shapes of each *Landkreis* and *kreisfreie Stadt* in GeoJSON as well as some statistics from destatis from http://opendatalab.de/projects/geojson-utilities/.
+<br><br>
-Additional statistics and regional information has been added from wikipedia.
+Additional statistics and regional information has been added from wikipedia: For each object of the feature Array the following is added:

+- properties.wiki.png
+- properties.wiki.svg
+- properties.wiki.link
+- properties.wiki.Landkreis
+- properties.wiki.Landkreis_wiki
+- properties.wiki.Kreisstadt
+- properties.wiki.groesste_Gemeinde
+- properties.wiki.Regierungsbezirk
+- properties.wiki.KFZ
+- properties.wiki.Einwohner
+- properties.wiki.Flaeche
+<br><br>
+Also a centroid in [Lat, Long] format is added to each geometry object.
+For MultiPolygon the centroid is calculated from the first Polygon (irrespective of holes)

 ### Potential future data sources (not used yet)

+- Number of deaths from https://www.lgl.bayern.de/gesundheit/infektionsschutz/infektionskrankheiten_a_z/coronavirus/karte_coronavirus/index.htm
 - https://www.divi.de/register/kartenansicht